maxrzaw/maxrzaw/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a neovim extension azdo.nvim
+- 🔭 I’m currently working on reading Seven Languages in Seven Weeks
 - 🌱 I’m currently learning rust
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with ...